World Skills Café

 icon

-The immediate goal of the World Skills Café will be to create a ‘live’ Manifesto document that can be viewed by industry, outlining commitments made during the Café that individuals and companies will pledge to deliver, alongside a written report.
+The immediate goal of the World Skills Café was to create a ‘live’ Manifesto document that can be viewed by industry, outlining commitments made during the Café that individuals and companies will pledge to deliver, alongside a written report.
 These commitments will then be reviewed in 2025 to see how much progress and action has been taken and how the skills landscape has shifted in the first year.

 Additional Content Includes:

-Talent Programme
+IBC Talent Programme

-Owner Programme
+IBC Owner Programme

-Partner Programme
+IBC Partner Programme

-Showcase Theatre
+IBC Showcase Theatre

-Innovation Stage
+IBC Innovation Stage

-Content Everywhere
+IBC Content Everywhere

 banner